dj-application/interactive-jupyter/README.md

 # 2. Render a notebook as an interactive notebook using voila

-# 1) Default: Render a notebook as a standalone application without source code
+# 1) Default: render a notebook as a standalone application without source code
 voila notebook.ipynb

-# 2) However, if you want to show the source code for a voila notebook
+# 2) If you want to show the source code
-voila basics.ipynb --strip_sources=False
+voila notebook.ipynb --strip_sources=False

 # 3. Open http://localhost:8866/
 ```